RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_I.md

 archives: ["2022"]
 ---

+You can find all the posts on this series under the tag [maps-app](https://blog.rwhitedwarf.com/tags/maps-app/).

+You can also find the current state of the project under [my GitHub](https://github.com/teotenn) repo [mapic](https://github.com/teotenn/mapic) (including the Spanish versions).

 ## Scope of this post

 When you prepare for a job interview one of the questions they always tell you to prepare is "What are you most proud of?".
 Personally I've never been asked that question in a job interview but it kept me thinking.
 Some years ago I developed the R code for the creation of maps of infrastructure for a Political Sciences project, and I can say that this is one of the projects I'm most proud of.
 However, it is also true what they say to developers, that **nobody cares about how you did it**.
 The final user only cared about what was done, while the research team about what are the possibilities.